-(I wrote a general issues of privacy in my paper 3D3C Privacy, there is a code there to download the entire issue from the Cutter Journal).
+(I wrote on general issues of privacy in my paper 3D3C Privacy, there is a code there to download the entire issue from the Cutter Journal).

-The call for contributions to this special issue focused on theoretical and practical aspects of trust management; on antecedents to trust; on technologies that impact trust; and on the use of policy, process and technology to manage trust.
-On this background we received 32 quality submissions from researchers in 24 different countries.
-After thorough reviewing by independent reviewers, a collection of very high quality articles were selected for publication in the special issue.
+The call for contributions to this special issue focused on theoretical and practical aspects of trust management; on antecedents to trust; on technologies that impact trust; and on the use of policy, process and technology to manage the trust.
+On this background, we received 32 quality submissions from researchers in 24 different countries.
+After thorough reviewing by independent reviewers, a collection of very high-quality articles were selected for publication in the special issue.

 The research articles in this special Issue give a significant contribution to the body of knowledge and practice in the specific areas of privacy and trust, trust design, collaborative management and trust decisions, trust management systems and the integration of approaches to trust management, multidimensional framework for trust, trust and reputation management, a framework for trust and reputation systems, and the ability to share reputations across communities.

-The first paper entitled “Sharing Reputation Across Virtual Communities” co-authored by Nurit Gal-Oz, Tal Grinshpoun and Ehud Gudes evaluates a Cross-Community Reputation (CCR) model with the ability to transfer reputation data as part of a user’s identity.
+The first paper entitled “Sharing Reputation Across Virtual Communities” co-authored by Nurit Gal-Oz, Tal Grinshpoun, and Ehud Gudes evaluate a Cross-Community Reputation (CCR) model with the ability to transfer reputation data as part of a user’s identity.

 The third paper entitled “Developing Trust In Virtual Software Development Teams” authored by Valentine Casey focuses on trust and fear as factors relevant to global software development and the operation of virtual software teams.